 Partake in one of several Easter egg hunts along with bounce houses, facepainting, arts and crafts and more during this kid-friendly, Downtown celebration at the FIDM-adjacent Grand Hope Park.
-One ticket is good for an entire family (up to 7 people); street parking around the park is free on Sundays.
+You’ll have to pay for entry, but street parking around the park is free on Sundays.
 New City Church of L.A. is organizing the event and putting the proceeds toward helping homeless children in DTLA.

-Pet real bunnies and search for hundreds of candy-filled eggs hidden throughout the Galvin Physics Forest at this Pasadena celebration.
-Create spring art, learn the bunny hop and pet real bunnies with the Bunny World Foundation.
+Search for hundreds of candy-filled eggs hidden throughout the Arroyo Adventure at this Pasadena celebration, where you can also create bunny ears and learn the bunny hop.
 The Easter egg hunt will be closed off to regular museum patrons, so you’ll need to pre-register for a time slot to participate.

 Take part in an afternoon of free kids entertainment and Easter egg hunts at Pershing Square, starting with a hunt for those under 4 at 12:30pm.
 Since it’s a city-produced event, you’ll be able to pose for photos with the non-donominational “Spring Bunny”—but we’ve heard he’s close friends with the Easter Bunny.